Last Updated on October 15, 2022 by Sell The Car USA

-Today, with an economy still recovering from the 2008 financial crisis with families still steadfastly living to a sensible budget and not overstretching themselves financially, used cars are more popular than ever.
+Today, with an economy still recovering from the financial crisis, with families still steadfastly living to a sensible budget and not overstretching themselves financially, used cars are more popular than ever.
 Here are just some of the reasons to consider buying a used car over a new one.

-As enticing as that new car smell can be, and the feeling of owning a car fresh from the production line, the simple fact is that all new cars have premium prices.
+As enticing as that new car smell can be, and the feeling of owning a car fresh from the production line, the simple fact is that one of the main disadvantages of buying a new car is new cars have premium prices.

 In fact, according to an article by USA News in December 2016, the moment that you first turn the ignition key and drive a car off the forecourt, you’re likely to lose 20% of the vehicle’s value.
 So, if you don’t put down at least 20%, you already owe the lender more money than your new car’s worth.